freewayprojects/linux-server-initial-setup-guide/README.md

 There are many tools used by administrators when looking after a server.
 Here is a basic list of tools which should be made available by default on Linux servers:

 * Midnight Commander - file manager
-* Emacs - High function editor
+* Emacs - Professional level editor
 * Vim - Editor
 * locate - tool for fast searching for files